sdhanemkula/aws-documentation/security_info/application_integration/simple_queue_service.md

 * Enforce encryption of data in transit

-## Vpc endpoint policy (ETS)
+## Vpc endpoint policy
-VPC endpoint policy will be created by ETS team for a given account.
+VPC endpoint policy will be created by networking team for a given account.

 This policy grants:
 * basic network access security